 I just finished reading ‘One Page Talent Management’ written by Mark Effron and Miriam Ort.
 In the book, the authors serve up clear and simple suggestions for crafting and executing employee engagement surveys.

-* Included with CRG emPerform is an eSurvey tools that allows organizations to quickly create, distribute, and analyze web-based surveys.
+* Included within emPerform is an eSurvey module that allows organizations to quickly create, distribute, and analyze web-based surveys.
 Also available with emPerform is a library of best-practice survey questions for all surveys types.